Trading Places: Critical response

 The cast were all generally praised.
 Maslin called it a strange but well-cast film representing multiple Hollywood generations.
 Ebert said that what could have been stereotypical characters were elevated by the actors and the writing, adding that Murphy and Aykroyd made a "perfect" team.
 Canby said that Murphy demonstrated why he was the most successful comedian in the last decade.
 Several reviewers compared his role to that in 48 Hrs.; Arnold said that Trading Places was evidence that Murphy's successes were not a fluke, and that Murphy demonstrated an "exhilarating comic authority".
 Canby said that Trading Places gave Murphy an opportunity to demonstrate the range of his abilities in a "lithe, graceful, uproarious" performance.

 Reviewers agreed that the film featured Aykroyd's best performance to date.
 People said that if audiences had given up on Aykroyd following the failures of Neighbors (1981) and Doctor Detroit (1983), his career was revitalized by Trading Places.
 Canby said that Aykroyd gave a more consistent performance than in his previous roles.
 He said that Aykroyd had demonstrated that his success was not dependent upon his partnership with John Belushi.
 Arnold said that Aykroyd worked best when he shared a central role with another star.
 Rita Kempley said that his relationship with Murphy was just as enjoyable as his one with Belushi.

 Variety noted that the supporting cast in Bellamy, Ameche, Elliott and Curtis were essential to the film.
 Reviewers said that Curtis brought a deft comic ability to the role.
 Arnold called the role "stale" and "predictable" but felt Curtis offered an "infectious" humor that earns the audience's support.
 People said that she had a significant appeal, and Kempley called her both "curvaceous" and "vivacious".
 Canby said that in her first major non-horror role, Curtis performed with "marvelous good humor".
 Kehr criticized Landis for often turning his heroines into "busty bunnies", and said that he had treated Curtis the same way.
 Ebert called Bellamy and Ameche's casting a "masterstroke".
 Canby said the pair had well-written roles that were supported by their comic performances.
 He continued that Ameche was as funny in Trading Places as he was always meant to be.

 People said that the film works because Landis demonstrated a "remarkable" restraint.
 Canby said Landis had shown that he could direct a precise comedy as well as special effects-laden fare.
-Arnold disagreed saying Landis' comedic timing was less precise than in his previous work and that he lacked the skill to handle the source material properly.
+Arnold disagreed saying Landis's comedic timing was less precise than in his previous work and that he lacked the skill to handle the source material properly.
 People said that Harris and Weingrod had developed a well-written script, but Arnold said they had failed to update the screwball genre to tackle social contrasts in a similar way.